Home

 Ok – how about sport flying.
 Take that training gear off, and switch to sport mode, time to start shaking a bit (me, not the heli).

-YES - very locked in, even in substantial crosswinds.
+The G110 is more than acceptable for the first time collective pitch heli flyer and has a solid tail lock, even in substantial crosswinds.
 Fast pirouettes stopped on a dime with no tail wag – perfect gain settings from the factory.

 The stock DS75 digital servo on the tail rotor works fine for general flying, but it is slow to react when you start pushing sport or light 3D flying.
 Aggressive climb-outs will cause noticeable heading deviation as the slower DS75 servo catches up and corrects for the heading change.